-Alcohol and substance abuse - This may be a pattern of dependency for either the older person or the alleged abuser and can influence the ability of the older person to make decisions, protect themselves or stop abusive behaviour.

-- the older person may need to be supervised when taking medications so that incorrect dosage or the wrong dosage is not consumed; - the alleged abuser, may have a dependency on drugs and/or alcohol may cause inappropriate or violent behaviour.
+Alcohol and substance abuse - This may be a pattern of dependency for either the older person or the alleged abuser and can influence the ability to make decisions, protect themselves or stop abusive behaviour.
+The older person may need to be supervised when taking medications so that incorrect dosage or the wrong medication is not consumed; the alleged abuser; dependency on drugs and/or alcohol may cause inappropriate or violent behaviour.